Parchive/par3cmdline/windows/README.txt

 At this time, this supports only Reed-Solomon Erasure Codes with Cauchy Matrix.

 It can restore missing or damaged files by using Data Packets.
-It doesn't rename misnamed files yet.
+It can correct filename of misnamed files, when they were specified as extra files.
 It cannot use Recovery Data Packets yet.

 It cannot create Recovery Files yet.